 Call me Desirée.
 Some years ago—never mind how long precisely—I decided to start a blog.
 And, then I changed it…and changed it again.
 With no particular theme or linear direction, I became the girl, askewed.

 I was born and raised in Houston, Texas.
 For expediency, we will forego the childhood stories and jump immediately into semi-adulthood.
-My college education began at Stephen F. Austin in northwest Texas.
+My college education began at Stephen F. Austin in northeast Texas.
 However, and unfortunately, my new found freedoms in college were way more exciting than going to class and studying.
 So, this newly traveled road toward adulthood turned into a dead end.
 A little broken by the experience, I returned to Houston and began a series of temporary jobs, hoping to find my calling.
 I really wasn’t sure what I wanted to do career-wise.

 In 1993, I got married.
 Shortly after our nuptials, I did what I never thought I’d do, leave Texas.
 I moved to Miami, Florida and was eventually employed at a famous hotel on Miami Beach, the Fontainebleau—artfully designed and rich in history.
 Although I started in public relations, it wasn’t long before I was promoted to Marketing Manager.
 My responsibilities primarily included writing copy and creating in-house ads.
 This sparked the creative side of me that lay dormant for many years.
 I knew I had finally found my calling.